dev-aly3n/ice-cream-online-shop/README.md

 this is a simple modern and responsive online shop.

-featurs: responsive - modern design - live calculator - very very light style files
+features: responsive - modern design - live calculator - very very light style files

 anyway thank you to visiting my project. have a good time.